Menu

 4. HIKE TO A WATERFALL

 The Sunshine Coast doesn’t have the incredible waterfalls that the Gold Coast Hinterland boasts but we still have some lovely ones.
-They’re best after rainfall, otherwise all you might see is a tiny trickle.
+They’re best after rainfall, otherwise all you might see is a tiny trickle (like when you go in August and there hasn’t been rain in months).

 • Kondalilla Falls, near Montville: The largest of the falls on the Sunshine Coast, can be gushing after heavy summer rainfall.
-There’s a rockpool you can swim in (if the water is flowing).
-The hike to the base of the falls involves many steps and is about 5km around.
+There’s a decent swimming hole halfway down (if the water is flowing).
+The hike to the base of the falls involves many steps and is about 5km in total.

-• Serenity Falls, Buderim: If it’s quiet, they’re beautiful but these falls are well-known so it’s unlikely that you’ll be there by yourself.
+• Serenity Falls, Buderim: If it’s quiet, they’re beautiful but these falls are well-known so it’s unlikely that you’ll be there by yourself and enjoy serenity.
 Some gorgeous rainforest though and a pretty bridge from which you can admire the waterfall.

 • Gherulla Falls, near Mapleton: Not as spectacular as either Kondalilla or Serenity Falls but if you want a longer hike, this is a good choice.
-Definitely more than a trickle after heavy rains.
+Definitely more than a trickle after heavy rains and not really for swimming.

 Serenity Falls, Buderim